daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user must be able to change the color or style of the visual emphasis.
+#### The user must be able to change the color or style of the visual emphasis

 The user must be able to adjust the visual emphasis.
 The user could be able to adjust the number of words that are highlighted at any time.

 Priority: Must-have

-#### The user of read aloud must hear content in the correct language.
+#### The user of read aloud must hear content in the correct language

 The user must be able to hear the read aloud using the correct voice when reading content with language tags (if available to the reading